nworbnhoj/qwikgame/README.md

 # qwikgame

-qwikgame is a system to help people find a rival to play their favourite (real-world) game at a convenient time and place.
+qwikgame is a system to help people find a rival to play their favorite (real-world) game at a convenient time and place.
 Players are able to rate each other for both behaviour and ability which enables the system to refine estimates of ability between new rivals.
 Care has been taken to provide a range privacy options for players.
 Players are able to add and maintain information about suitable venues to play a range of games from Chess to Squash.

 ## qwikgame.org